adrienverge/openfortivpn/README.md

 %adm       ALL = (ALL) OPENFORTIVPN
 ```
-Adapt the above example by changing the `openofrtivpn` path or choosing
+Adapt the above example by changing the `openfortivpn` path or choosing
 a group different from `adm` - such as a dedicated `openfortivpn` group.

 **Warning**: Make sure only trusted users can run openfortivpn as root!